hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ```

 The steps to validate and add the Roster to the state will be executed within the same thread that submits the request.
-A caught exception will be thrown if the Roster is invalid.
+A checked exception will be thrown if the Roster is invalid.
 The durability of the submitted Roster is ensured by storing it in the state.

 ## Data Structure